agda/agda/doc/user-manual/tools/command-line-options.rst

      Start in interactive mode (no longer supported).

+.. option:: --no-projection-like

+     .. versionadded:: 2.6.1

+     Turn off the analysis whether a type signature likens that of a projection.

+     Projection-likeness is an optimization that reduces the size of terms by dropping parameter-like reconstructible function
+     arguments.
+Thus, it is advisable to leave this optimization on, the flag is meant for debugging Agda.

 .. option:: --only-scope-checking

      Only scope-check the top-level module, do not type-check it (see